Southern Miss hosts Arkansas State after Harmon’s 21-point game - WTOP News

 Hattiesburg, Mississippi; Saturday, 4:30 p.m.
 EST

-BOTTOM LINE: Arkansas State faces Southern Miss after Christian Harmon scored 21 points in Arkansas State’s 89-70 win against the Texas State Bobcats.
+BOTTOM LINE: Arkansas State visits Southern Miss after Christian Harmon scored 21 points in Arkansas State’s 89-70 victory over the Texas State Bobcats.

-The Golden Eagles are 4-0 in home games.
-Southern Miss ranks fourth in the Sun Belt with 10.3 offensive rebounds per game led by Djahi Binet averaging 2.8.
+The Golden Eagles have gone 4-0 at home.
+Southern Miss scores 75.7 points and has outscored opponents by 4.9 points per game.

-The Red Wolves are 1-0 in conference matchups.
-Arkansas State ranks third in the Sun Belt with 36.6 rebounds per game led by Jalen Hampton averaging 6.6.
+The Red Wolves are 1-0 against Sun Belt opponents.
+Arkansas State is fourth in the Sun Belt with 25.3 defensive rebounds per game led by Jalen Hampton averaging 5.1.

-Southern Miss’ average of 5.6 made 3-pointers per game is 1.5 fewer made shots on average than the 7.1 per game Arkansas State gives up.
-Arkansas State has shot at a 45.4% rate from the field this season, 4.2 percentage points higher than the 41.2% shooting opponents of Southern Miss have averaged.
+Southern Miss’ average of 5.6 made 3-pointers per game is 1.5 fewer made shots on average than the 7.1 per game Arkansas State allows.
+Arkansas State averages 7.9 made 3-pointers per game this season, 0.9 fewer makes per game than Southern Miss gives up.

+The Golden Eagles and Red Wolves face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Tylik Weeks is shooting 50.0% and averaging 17.1 points for the Golden Eagles.
+TOP PERFORMERS: Tylik Weeks is averaging 17.1 points, 6.3 rebounds and 1.5 steals for the Golden Eagles.
 Curt Lewis is averaging 1.6 made 3-pointers over the last 10 games.

-Hampton is averaging seven points and 6.6 rebounds for the Red Wolves.
-Harmon is averaging 1.9 made 3-pointers over the last 10 games.
+Kyle Hayman is averaging 10.8 points for the Red Wolves.
+TJ Caldwell is averaging 11.4 points over the last 10 games.

 LAST 10 GAMES: Golden Eagles: 6-4, averaging 73.6 points, 34.2 rebounds, 11.9 assists, 7.6 steals and 4.0 blocks per game while shooting 45.8% from the field.
 Their opponents have averaged 70.8 points per game.